ralvares/security-demos/demo_app/attack/url-shortener/README.md

 ### 7. Binary Upload (`upload_socat`)

 Uploads a local `socat` binary to the target container.
-This is a prerequisite for the `proxy` addon.
+This is a prerequisite for the `kubeapi_proxy` addon.

 - **Upload:**
   Reads `binaries/socat` locally and uploads it to `/tmp/socat` on the target.